 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.

-The best cash-back credit cards offer generous rewards and sign-up bonuses.
+If you're in the market for a new credit card, look for a cash-back credit card that offers generous rewards and sign-up bonuses.
 The card that's right for you depends on your spending habits and financial situation.

 Do you want a fixed-rate reward for all purchases or a bonus for spending in certain categories, like gas or groceries?
 Choose wisely.
 There are hundreds of dollars at stake here.

-Here are the best cash-back credit cards, according to the experts at CreditCards.com.
+Here are some popular cash-back credit cards, according to the experts at CreditCards.com.